Contact Susan

 There are many factors to determine how long the memoir writing and editing will take: so, Susan has broken the process down into steps.

-• Phone or in-person recorded interviews are done to develop content.
+• Phone or in-person, recorded interviews are done to develop content.

 • Each transcript is edited and filed under the appropriate category.

-• Client and coach develop structure.
+• Client and coach together develop the best structure for the story.

 • Chapters are written, using edited transcripts, and other sources.

-• Various editing passes are done for logic, dialogue, overused words, supplanting cliches with original writing, spelling, grammar, and punctuation.
+• Various editing passes are done for logic, dialogue, overused words, supplanting clichés with original writing, spelling, grammar, and punctuation.

-• Proofreader reads and suggests changes.
+• The proofreader reads and suggests changes.

 • The draft is revised until coach and client agree it’s time to get to readers.

-• Revise the draft as needed.
+• Revisions of the draft are done as needed.

 • Find, gather, digitalize and number photos and graphics.